NightF0x26/ML2-Project/DEPENDENCIES.md

     !pip install -r requirements.txt

-Another approach would be to `Create a New Anaconda Environment` with all the dependencies already installed.
-To do so, type:

-    conda env create -f UrbanSound.yml

 ## Execution
 Since the Project was developed using a `Jupyter Notebook` you will need to type the following **command** in order to inspect it: